joewiththeflow/testcapstone/README.md

 ```
 The first time you run the tests, omit the dropdb command.

-As with the local database for running the app, the test database can be prepopulated by uncommenting a similar section of code on first run as described above.
+As with the local database for running the app, the test database can be prepopulated by uncommenting a similar section of code in `test_app.py` on first run as described above.

 In order to run tests in `test_app.py`, run the following command:

 ```
-python test_app.py
+pytest test_app.py
 ```

 ### Getting Started
 - At present this app can be run locally.
-The app is hosted at the default, `http://127.0.0.1:8080/`
+The app is hosted at the default: `http://127.0.0.1:8080/`
 - Authentication: This version of the application does require authentication.
 A Postman collection has been included for each of the available roles and these include a temporarily valid JWT for each role.
 - Hosted: There is a version of this app currently hosted on Heroku at -